ToshioCP/Gobject-tutorial/gfm/sec3.md

 # Type system and registration process

 GObject is a base object.
-We don't use gobject itself usually.
+We don't usually use GObject itself.
 Because GObject is very simple and not enough to be used by itself in most situations.
 Instead, we use descendant objects of GObject such as many kinds of GtkWidget.
 We can rather say such derivability is the most important feature of GObject.